On-demand Parkinson’s Advanced MasterClass 1

 Consultant physician & specialist in Parkinson’s disease & related disorders, Royal United Hospital, Bath Prof Emily Henderson

-Consultant senior lecturer and honorary consultant geriatrician, University of Bristol / Royal United Hospitals Bath NHS Foundation Trust Dr Richard Genever
+Associate professor in ageing and movement disorders and honorary consultant geriatrician., University of Bristol / Royal United Hospitals Bath NHS Foundation Trust Dr Richard Genever

 Consultant physician & movement disorders lead, Chesterfield Royal Hospital Clare Lindley

 Team leader PDNS, Sheffield Teaching Hospitals NHS Foundation Trust Prof Annette Hand